Cambridge Day Trip From London | Complete 24-Hour Visitors Guide

 If you’d prefer a day trip that’s completely planned out for you, those are available too.

-These offer a full day out to explore, guided by a knowledgeable local who can show you all the ins and outs of the city.
+These Cambridge day tour from London offer a full day out to explore, guided by a knowledgeable local who can show you all the ins and outs of the city.

 If you’re a Harry Potter fan, this tour is going to call to you.
 It journeys from London to Oxford, and then finally on to Cambridge.
 In Oxford, there’s a walking tour of the city as well as a visit to Christ Church college which was a filming location for the Harry Potter movies.